HOW FENCE RULES WORK IN SOUTH CAROLINA

 Homeowners associations operate independently from local governments.

-HOA rules may impose requirements that are stricter than city or county regulations, including approval requirements, material restrictions, and limits on fence height or placement.
+HOA rules may impose requirements that are stricter than city, town, county, or state rules.
+These may include approval requirements, material restrictions, color limits, design standards, location rules, height limits, maintenance standards, or replacement procedures.

-HOA boundaries may not be obvious and may not align with streets or subdivisions.
+HOA boundaries may not be obvious and may not align perfectly with streets, subdivisions, municipal limits, zoning districts, or county boundaries.

-Where an HOA applies, property owners remain responsible for complying with HOA requirements in addition to any applicable city or county rules.
+Where an HOA applies, property owners remain responsible for complying with HOA requirements in addition to any applicable public rules.

 WHEN FENCE ISSUES ARE TYPICALLY REVIEWED